 India's Chennai Petroleum Corp forms joint venture for $4 bln refinery

-BENGALURU, Aug 23 (Reuters) - Chennai Petroleum Corp CHPC.NS said on Tuesday it has formed a joint venture with its parent Company Indian Oil Corp IOC.NS and others for building the 9 MTPA refinery at a cost of 315.80 billion Indian rupees ($3.95 billion) in southern Tamil Nadu state.
+BENGALURU, Aug 23 (Reuters) - Chennai Petroleum Corp Ltd CHPC.NS said on Tuesday it has formed a joint venture with its parent company Indian Oil Corp IOC.NS and others to build a 9 MMTPA refinery at a cost of 315.80 billion rupees ($3.95 billion) in southern Tamil Nadu state.

+CPCL, in which National Iranian Oil Company has about 15% stake, was operating a small refinery at the Cauvery Basin at Nagapattinam, where the new plant will be located.

+The new refinery will come up after dismantling the existing 1 million metric ton per annum (MMTPA) refinery, according to CPCL's website, and will produce liquefied petroleum gas, BS VI quality gasoline, diesel and aviation turbine fuel.

 ($1 = 79.8490 Indian rupees)